Ecdosis/calliope/README.md

+calliope is now replaced by a suite of separate services.
+* MML
+* Formatter
+* Search
+* Importer
+* etc

+Old README follows:

 The folder calliope-0.1.3 (or whatever version it has now) is a self-contained application suitable for installation.
 The supplied scripts work on Mac-OSX and Linux.
 It is based on Jetty and